tamim-ahmed-15/Credit_Card_Fraud_Detection/README.md

 ## Overview

-This repository contains a machine learning project to detect fraudulent credit card transactions using the `creditcard.csv` dataset.
-Developed over five days, the project encompasses data exploration, model training, a Streamlit web application for real-time predictions, and a comprehensive summary report.
-The system addresses the challenge of class imbalance (0.17% fraud cases) and achieves high performance with ensemble models.
+It contains the work completed as part of the [ML Developer Bootcamp Milestone 1](https://www.notion.so/ML-Developer-Bootcamp-Milestone-1-1f7e0fadd2c880758320e27970a80716), focusing on developing a machine learning system to detect fraudulent credit card transactions using the `creditcard.csv` dataset.
+The project spans data exploration, training multiple baseline and advanced models, and deploying a Streamlit web application for fraud prediction.

 **Key Objectives**:
-- Analyze transaction data to identify fraud patterns.
+- Explore and visualize transaction data to uncover fraud patterns.
-- Train and optimize machine learning models for fraud detection.
+- Train and compare a range of machine learning models for fraud detection.
 - Deploy an interactive web app for user-friendly predictions.

 ---